 Some more subtle ways to incorporate contrast in tiling is with black elements in marble patterns or just by using a darker colour grout to define clean white tiles.

-Have we sparked your creativity for your next tiling project?
+Have we sparked your creativity with tile trends for your next tiling project?

 Contact us here for a consultation or to enquire about any questions you have about tiling projects.
 If you’re still in need of some inspiration and to see what’s been trending lately throughout Brisbane and the Gold Coast, check out our inspiration page!Don’t forget to share this via , , , , , , , , , , , and .